Jake Fraley Player Props: Reds vs. Cardinals

 Jake Fraley At The Plate

-- Fraley is batting .271 with six doubles, five home runs and 19 walks.
+- Fraley is hitting .271 with seven doubles, five home runs and 19 walks.

-- Among the qualified hitters, he ranks 60th in batting average, while his on-base percentage ranks 32nd and he is 76th in slugging.
+- Among the qualifying hitters in baseball, he ranks 63rd in batting average, 34th in on-base percentage, and 78th in slugging.

-- He has homered in 9.3% of his games this year, and 3.3% of his trips to the dish.
+- Looking at the 44 games he has played this year, he's went deep in four of them (9.1%), and in 3.2% of his trips to the plate.

-- In 41.9% of his games this season, Fraley has tallied at least one RBI.
-In eight of those games (18.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Fraley has driven home a run in 19 games this season (43.2%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.